ashleychea/GRC-Analyst-Journey/week1.md

 ### What I worked on this week

-During my first week at SecureTech, I spent most of my time getting set up, getting to know my team and familiarizing myself with the tools and technologies I'll be using during my journey.
+During my first week at SecureTech Solutions (STS), I spent most of my time getting set up, getting to know my team and familiarizing myself with the tools and technologies I'll be using during my journey.
 Here's what I worked on this week:

 - The importance of...

 ### What I learned this week:

-During my first week at SecureTech my learned focus was...
+During my first week at STS my learned focus was...

 ### Challenges I faced